Add Iperf3 Check to OpenWISP Monitoring : GSoC’22 Project Report

 # Traffic is measured in 'B' (bytes).

-# Allow adaptive_prefix to determine the unit (K/M/G/T)bytes automatically.'traffic': {
+# Allow adaptive_prefix to determine the unit (K/M/G/T)bytes automatically.

 'unit': 'adaptive_prefix+B',

-# Allow adaptive_prefix to determine the unit (K/M/G/T)bps automatically.'bandwidth_tcp': {
+# Allow adaptive_prefix to determine the unit (K/M/G/T)bps automatically.

 'unit': 'adaptive_prefix+bps',